Will Drafting & Estate Planning Lawyers Serving Halton Region

 Addressing the gaps ensures your estate trustee is able to effectively administer your estate, including any appropriate post-mortem tax planning on behalf of the estate.
 When meeting with us, we can discuss these and other matters.

 To schedule, a consultation with one of our Oakville will drafting and estate planning lawyers, contact Sweatman Law Firm online.
-We are committed to representing clients in Oakville, Milton, Georgetown and throughout the Greater Toronto Area.
+We are committed to representing clients in Oakville, Georgetown and throughout the Greater Toronto Area.